Astrod2 aims to replicate the functional specification of Astrod in a more general way. Currently, it focuses only on World Transits.

 This is a particularly powerful feature of Astrod2.
 Sets of planets are in general permuted to match these patterns and therefore calculation times increase very rapidly for configurations involving greater numbers of planets.

-- Start date
+- Start date of alignment

-- End date
+- End date of alignment

 - The date of minimum deviation